FrancescoXX/4c-site/README.md

 ## 📷 Website overview

 This repository concerns the 4C community [website](https://www.4c.rocks/).
-Visit the website to stay up to date with community members' projects, active members, and other amazing content!
+Visit the website to stay up to date with community member's projects, active members, and other amazing content!

 ## 🎉 Want to contribute?